-The 7 will be previewed by a concept, which peeks out in the above teasers.
+The Ioniq 7 will be previewed by a concept first, which peeks out in teasers.
 Each of the Hyundai Ioniq EVs will have a design completely different design.
 Readers can see the large SUV’s concept version featuring a boxy body that gives it an upright stance and overall a very assertive character.
 There’s also a clamshell bonnet, full-width LED DRL stripe, and likely tall pixelated headlamps with an L-shape signature on the outer ends.
 The production version would be a three-row electric SUV (confirmed) likely with 6- and 7-seat seating options offering best-in-class knee room and headroom.

 The Ioniq 7 was somehow hinted even during the online presentation of the Hyundai Motor Group’s E-GMP architecture back in December 2020.
 In this presentation, an outline of the Hyundai Ioniq 7 was showed as a suspended art in the form of a silhouette, during the explanation of the platform layout and its possible configurations across segments.

 As revealed by Hyundai during the launch of Ioniq 5 (reported by Carscoops), the company plans to use a 100 kWh battery pack that can deliver a range of 300 miles (483 km) in the Ioniq 7 (EPA-estimated).
 Drivetrain layout choices will include two-wheel drive and all-wheel drive, and the AWD configurations will have two motors producing a net power of 230 kW (313 PS/308 bhp).
 A ground clearance of more than 8 inches is expected for the Ioniq 7.